awsdocs/amazon-kendra-developer-guide/doc_source/API_CreateDataSource.md

 The following data is returned in JSON format by the service\.

  ** [Id](#API_CreateDataSource_ResponseSyntax) **   <a name="Kendra-CreateDataSource-response-Id"></a>
-A unique identifier for the data source\.
+The identifier of the data source connector\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 100\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`